bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Everything else besides primitive data type values is an *object*.

 Objects are *key-value* stores, more specifically *stringkey-value* stores.
-The “keys” of an object are called *properties*.
+The "keys” of an object are called *properties*.

 The syntax to create a plain object is `{key: value, ...}`, which is called an object literal.
 For example: